kingofhawks/kingofhawks.github.io/_posts/2015-07-14-Swiss Knife for front end Web development.md

 The Yeoman workflow comprises three types of tools for improving your productivity and satisfaction when building a web app: the scaffolding tool (yo), the build tool (Grunt, Gulp, etc) and the package manager (like Bower and npm).

+It is rather hard to install Yeoman under Windows and China, something to be comment here:

+* change npm registry source: npm config set registry https://registry.npm.taobao.org

+* install yo: npm install -g yo

+* Manually add this path to Windows PATH: C:\Users\Simon\AppData\Roaming\npm

 ## Dependency management

 ### Bower

-Bower is the package manager for Web.
+[Bower](http://bower.io/) is the package manager for Web.

 ### NPM

-NPM is the package manager for Node.
+[NPM](https://www.npmjs.com/) is the package manager for Node.It comes with Node now.

 ### NPM browserify